kbmcconnell/Audiobookshelf/README.md

 ```
 docker compose up -d
 ```
 You should see a confirmation that both of your containers have been created.
 Test the setup was successful by visiting your domain.
-You should be greeted with the Audiobookshelf login page.
+You should be greeted with your Audiobookshelf homepage.

 ## Cloudflare settings recommendations
 Here are some basic recs to keep your Audiobookshelf secure.
 Feel free to do way more than this.
 These are all available on the free plan.

 **SSL/TLS settings**
 - Universal SSL Edge certificate
 - SSL/TLS encryption: full (strict)